sourcegraph/jetbrains/CONTRIBUTING.md

 is especially useful when you need to set a breakpoint very early in the Agent startup.

+### Using VS Code to debug the Agent

+The setup described here also works with VS Code as your debugger and/or launcher.
+Both configurations work with IntelliJ and VS Code on the Cody side, and the VS Code Cody extension has both configurations available in its default run configurations.

+VS Code is usually the better choice for a debugger, because the JetBrains TypeScript plugin gets very confused over our TypeScript code base, and cannot search for files or symbols.

+Sometimes using JetBrains is more convenient, so we describe both options.

 ## How to set up Run Configurations

 Run configurations are basically IDEA's launcher scripts.
 You will need